 *snap front for breastfeeding access

-*modest length (so you don’t worry about flashing anyone as you ungraciously climb on and off the couch)
+* longer length (so you don’t worry about flashing anyone as you ungraciously climb on and off the couch)

-*pockets! you might be surprised to know how often I use mine to stash a pacifier, phone or hair tie.
+* generous front pockets.
+You might be surprised to know how often I use mine to stash a pacifier, phone or hair tie.
 Pockets for life!

 And if you’re expecting a baby yourself, be sure to read this post about my favorite pajamas for living in during those postpartum months!